 fishery or aquaculture interest, harmful, or used as an ecological indicator, are reviewed because these attributes are of particular

 interest to society.

 All species trait and attribute information is stored in the Aphia database, the database behind the World Register of Marine Species

 The traits hierarchy and definitions for each trait are managed through a WIKI, specifically set up for marine species traits.

-The traits portal is part of the LifeWatch taxonomic backbone
+The traits portal is part of the LifeWatch Species Information Backbone

 and the biology project of the European Marine Observation and Data Network